Mental Health Facilities Johnson County, AR

 Johnson Regional Medical Center

-Johnson Regional Medical Center is a mental health treatment center in Johnson County, AR, located at 1100 East Poplar Street, 72830 zip code area.
-Johnson Regional Medical Center provides outpatient treatment and hospital inpatient treatment.
-Johnson Regional Medical Center offers couples/family therapy, activity therapy and trauma therapy to seniors 65 or older.
-Johnson Regional Medical Center also supports people with Alzheimer's or dementia, people requiring dual diagnosis treatment and seniors or older adults.
-Additional services at Johnson Regional Medical Center consist of chronic disease/illness management, illness management and recovery and education services.
+Johnson Regional Medical Center is a mental health facility in Johnson County, AR, located at 1100 East Poplar Street, 72830.
+Johnson Regional Medical Center provides hospital inpatient treatment and outpatient treatment.
+Johnson Regional Medical Center provides group therapy, cognitive behavioral therapy and trauma therapy to seniors 65 or older.
+Johnson Regional Medical Center also supports people with Alzheimer's or dementia, seniors or older adults and people requiring dual diagnosis treatment.
+Some other services available at Johnson Regional Medical Center include family psychoeducation, psychosocial rehabilitation services and supported housing.

 Conway County Community Service

-Conway County Community Service is a mental health clinic in Johnson County, Arkansas, located at 106 Cherokee Lane, 72830 zip code.
-Conway County Community Service offers outpatient treatment.
+Conway County Community Service is a mental health treatment clinic in Johnson County, Arkansas, located at 106 Cherokee Lane, 72830 zip code.
+Conway County Community Service provides outpatient treatment.
 Conway County Community Service provides trauma therapy, group therapy and individual psychotherapy to young adults and children / adolescents.
 Conway County Community Service also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Conway County Community Service include court-ordered outpatient treatment, suicide prevention services and psychosocial rehabilitation services.
+Additional services provided by Conway County Community Service consist of court-ordered outpatient treatment, case management and psychosocial rehabilitation services.

 SPONSORED AD